-For the six months ended June 30, 2016 and 2015, investing activities provided \$0.2 million and used \$3.8 million, respectively.
+For the six months ended June 30, 2017 and 2016, investing activities used \$0.5 million and provided \$0.2 million, respectively.
+The primary use of cash during the six months ended June 30, 2017 was for the acquisition of furniture, equipment and leasehold improvements.
 The primary source of cash during the six months ended June 30, 2016 was a reduction in restricted certificates of deposit of \$0.5 million.
-This was partially offset by cash paid at closing for the Cappiccille acquisition of \$0.1 million and the acquisition of furniture, equipment and leasehold improvements.
-The use of cash during the six months ended June 30, 2015 was cash paid at the closing of the Jamison Acquisition of \$3.6 million.
+This was offset by cash paid at closing for the Cappiccille Acquisition of \$0.1 million and the acquisition of furniture, equipment and leasehold improvements.